 Low Chlorine Levels

 This is the most common cause for green pool water and this is why here at Mr Pool Man, we always stress the importance of testing your pool water and keeping your free chlorine levels (FC) at around 1ppm to 3ppm.
 When your free chlorine levels drop below 1ppm or to zero, you basically don’t have anything that combats algae growth and the result?
 Green pool water!
 So don't forget to test, test, and test your water on a regular basis!
+For more information on how to raise low chlorine levels in pool water, click here.

 High Cyanuric Acid Levels